 Over the course of your career, you will run into data integrity situations that could have been mitigated if the company had a better-quality culture.
-Below are some real-life scenarios that demonstrate how data integrity and quality culture are linked and how quality culture can drive undesirable outcomes.
+Below are some real-life scenarios that demonstrate how data integrity and quality culture are linked and how either quality culture improves it or drives undesirable outcomes.
 It is important to note that when we speak of quality culture, we are not describing the culture of the quality department.
 We are discussing the culture of the organization and what affect that imbedded, widespread culture had on the entire organization.

 Situation 1: CMO Audited by a Client

 A contract manufacturing organization (CMO) was being formally audited by a client and was asked for a training record.
 The particular training record was missing from the file.
 The Quality Assurance (QA) manager in charge of the audit chose to wait until the auditors left for the day and then asked the staff to do a comprehensive search for the missing training record.
 The record was not located so the QA manager decided to reproduce the training record from memory and present it to the client in the morning.
 The auditor was suspicious of the record and indicated in his audit report that he felt there were data integrity issues at the site.
 The client listed the CMO as “at risk” based on the suspicion of falsification of data regarding the training record that was noted in the audit report.

 When a new head of quality for the company was hired to help fix some of the risky behavior present at the company, they investigated the client concern and confirmed that the QA manager had falsified the record.
 The QA manager was fired and the new head of quality hired a third party to perform an in-depth audit to determine how imbedded the practice of falsification was in the organization.
 As a result of the findings, several individuals were relieved of their quality responsibilities.
 It has taken the company two years to move from an “at risk” to “needs improvement” status as a result of this issue.